wrobstory/vincent/README.md

 ![Vincent](http://farm9.staticflickr.com/8521/8644902478_0d1513db92_o.jpg)
 ###A Python to Vega translator

-The folks at Trifeca are making it easy to visualize data with D3.
+The folks at Trifacta are making it easy to visualize data with D3.
 Lets make it easy with Python too.

 Concept
 -------
-Vincent takes Python data structures (lists, dicts, and Pandas DataFrames) and translates them into [Vega](https://github.com/trifacta/vega) visualization grammar.
+Vincent takes Python data structures (tuples, lists, dicts, and Pandas DataFrames) and translates them into [Vega](https://github.com/trifacta/vega) visualization grammar.
 It allows for quick iteration of visualization designs via simple addition and subtraction of grammar elements, and outputs the final visualization to JSON.

 Getting Started
 ---------------

-Lets build the Vega [bar chart example](https://github.com/trifacta/vega/wiki/Tutorial) with Vincent manually, then show some shortcuts to help get there a little faster and methods for manipulating the components.
+Lets build the Vega [bar chart example](https://github.com/trifacta/vega/wiki/Tutorial) with Vincent manually, then show some shortcuts to help get there a little faster, as well as methods for manipulating the components.
 First, create a Vincent object, which will initialize with some default parameters for the visualization:
 ```python
 >>>import vincent
 >>>vis = vincent.Vega()